shakiroye/tgTech-communities/README.md

 7. Open and submit a PR.

 ## Credit
-Got inspired from the great work of [Gausoft](https://github.com/gausoft/awesome-TgTech-communities)
+This project was inspired by the great work of [Gausoft](https://github.com/gausoft/awesome-TgTech-communities)